JoshPatlingrao/Simulating-a-Home-Network-V2/README.md

 __Step 1: Configured Device Addresses and Gateway__

+The address range is Class C range for small LAN usage.
 All devices will have their gateway address set to 198.132.221.254, for interface G0/0 of the router.
-The
 - Dad Work Station: 198.132.221.1
 - Son PC: 198.132.221.2
 - Daughter PC: 198.132.221.3